JoubaMety/notes.joubamety.com/content/mc_machinima/recording/video_codec_selection.md

 *JPEG compression at 80% quality using [ImageMagick convert](https://imagemagick.org/script/convert.php); 1 generation (on the left) vs 1000 generations (on the right) Source: A thumbnail source for [2024-06-YUI](https://youtu.be/ksJQnBe_qGE) Minecraft machinima.*

 MKBHD also made a pretty cool video on this topic: [This Is What Happens When You Re-Upload a YouTube Video 1000 Times!](https://www.youtube.com/watch?v=JR4KHfqw-oE)

+While intraframe codecs like ==ProRes== also introduce generation loss, it's really not gonna be a problem unless you use really low profiles.[^2]
 # Practice
 ## My Experience: Minecraft Machinimas
 Before I started working on the Minecraft machinima [2024-06-YUI](https://youtu.be/ksJQnBe_qGE) ("Project"), I used high bitrate ==x264== encoder for my footage for [my 2023's Minecraft machinima](https://youtu.be/_r-IfyCsA3A), which proved to be a bit hard to edit, especially since the footage was shot at 3240x2160 resolution.